kurktchiev/dotfiles/README.md

 brew install percol fasd mackup tmuxinator brew cask install iterm2 atext
 ```
 NOTE: aText https://trankynam.com/atext/ is a licensed app, it costs $5, but it is going to be the best $$ you have ever spent.
 Once you start it up, simply go into the snippets folder, select all on the files and open them with aText to import text insertion snippets.
+Check the README in that folder for description of what subsitutions are available.

 Copy the `zshrc`, `p10k.zsh` and `tmuxinator/default.yml` files to your `$HOME/.`